cyberomin/cyberomin.github.io/_posts/2015-07-05-embrace-mobile-dont-ignore-it.markdown

 title:  "Embrace mobile.
 Don't ignore it."
 date:   2015-07-05 09:37:00
 categories: mobile
+description: Mobile is the future, scratch that.
+Mobile isn't the future, it is the primary screen.
+The above quote sounds all too familiar, it is now cliché. .
 ---
 <em>"Mobile is the future, scratch that.
 Mobile isn't the future, it is the primary screen."</em><br/>
 The above quote sounds all too familiar, it is now cliché.